kjmears/kjmears.github.io/sketchnotes/index.markdown

 I've been drawing sketchnotes for a good few years and have been lucky enough to see lots of fascinating speakers.
 Taking notes in this way works well for me, and the people I share them with seem to find them useful too.

-Below is a bug list of all the sketchnotes I've done over the years.
+Below is a big list of all the sketchnotes I've done over the years.
 I've sketchnoted the great [IWMW][iwmw] since 2012.
 Most of my sketchnotes have been done [live][live], which I've found the most useful for me, though sketchnoting from [videos][video] is also fun.

 An alternative to browsing the thumbnails is to take a look at the searchable list of [speakers][speakers]

 You might like to read a little about how [I got started][blog] that I wrote for World Sketchnote Day - I've also managed to collect some of my thoughts about sketchnoting into a little ebook that is [available][book] for the price of a coffee!

 <section>